Ericzklm/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ProMicro-HammerHeaders.md

 <img src="../Images/ControllerSetup-ProMicro-Flash-0.png" height="600">

 5. Plug the Pro Micro into your computer.
-6. Press the reset button.
+6. Short the RST and GND pins.

 <img src="../Images/ControllerSetup-ProMicro-Flash-1.jpg" height="400">